-- An amended petition as a result of change in program objectives.
+- An amended petition as a result of a change in program objectives.

-- Change of Status: where the individual holds acurrent position at NU under another nonimmigrant category and wishes to change to a J-1 status.
+- Change of Status: where the individual holds a current position at Northwestern under another nonimmigrant category and wishes to change to a J-1 status.

 The same guidelines apply to O-1, E-3 (visa set-aside for Australian nationals) and TN (NAFTA Trade Agreement with Canada and Mexico).